Kongbi-Zion/taskflow/README.md

 ## Bonus Features

-- **WebSockets:** Real-time task updates using Socket.io.
-Currently, WebSockets are set up on the backend, but I planned to use them in the frontend to automatically update states.
-For example, sending real-time data about tasks to the frontend as users drag tasks from one section to another.
 - **CSV/PDF Export:** Ability to export task lists to CSV or PDF.
 - **Performance Optimizations:** Lazy loading and memoization for better performance.